Tweoss/c-programs/README.md

+This README is available as HTML with syntax highlighting at [this link](https://valour.vision/c-programs/) or [themed](https://valour.vision/c-programs/readme.html).

 The program runs with verification of a password input.
 It displays a menu with the options to interact with the array of students.
 The array's length of valid inputs is kept in a variable in order to ensure that only valid values from the array are used and not outdated, deleted values.

 Here is the source code with comments: